Researchers at Waterloo are a busy and productive bunch!

 These new initiatives are not only necessary but they will also improve our shared process efficiency and effectiveness in the future.

 Please consider the current application response timelines to ensure you can meet your own research objectives:

-- Initial application review: Expect the review feedback to be sent to you within 4 to 6 weeks after your application has been assigned a number.
+- Initial application review: Expect the review feedback to be sent to you within 4 to 6 weeks after your application has been submitted for review.

-- Revisions: Expect the review of your revisions to take 10 to 15 business days after being received by the office.
+- Revisions: Expect the review of your revisions to take 10 to 15 business days after being submitted for review.

-- Modifications: Expect the review of amendments to take 10 to 15 business days after being received by the office.
+- Modifications: Expect the review of amendments to take 10 to 15 business days after being submitted for review.

 - Course projects and teaching and learning projects:

 - Deadlines for submitting an application for review